8bitflynn/VDRIVE/README.md

 - **ESP8266 WiFi**
   The firmware can be reused in other projects needing TCP-to-Serial bridging.
 This design makes the hardware "invisible" to the C64 and other connected devices.
 Thanks to this abstraction, partial VDRIVE functionality works in VICE 3.9 via its RS232-to-IP bridge.

+- **ESP8266 / C64 BREAKOUT BOARD / DIY**
 - These devices can be built using an ESP8266 and a Commodore 64 userport breakout board.
-I plan to provide build instructions soon, though similar guides already exist.
-You can also find pre-built units from retro vendors or on eBay.
+I plan to providing build instructions when I get a chance, though similar guides already exist.
+There are also pre-built units from Retro Vendors or on eBay.

 ## VDRIVE Signal